John Lawrence, 1st Baron Lawrence: Return to England

 Thursday, 31st.
 May:...
 Passing through Kensington Tuesday, (29th.May) I saw a man of all others worth seeing—Sir John Lawrence.
 He was riding down the street alone—without even a groom: and no one knew or noticed him.
 A large, loosely made man; sitting grave and quiet on his horse; with sallow wrinkled face and grizzled moustache: riding along, an unappreciated king of men, with such keen eyes and such a solemn face!

 And he all unnoticed, and still a commoner, while Vernon Smith is a peer!
 But idiots are proverbially the favourites of fortune.

 In 1870 Lawrence was elected to represent the Chelsea division of the London School Board, and was appointed chairman at the first board meeting.
 He resigned from the position in November 1873.

+From 1871-72, he chaired a Royal Commission into the beaching of HMS Megaera.

 Lawrence briefly returned to the public sphere in 1878 as a critic of the Conservative government's Afghan policy in the months preceding the Second Afghan War.
 He was nominated chairman of an influential committee to oppose the policy of Lord Lytton and the Indian government, and to oppose annexation and imperialism.

 Lawrence died in London on 27 June 1879, aged 68 and was buried at Westminster Abbey.
 A memorial bust of Lawrence by the sculptor Thomas Woolner was later erected in the nave of the Abbey.